garden-rs/garden/README.md

     garden shell <tree-expression> [<tree>]

 Launch a shell inside the environment formed by the tree expression.
-An optional tree can be specified to specify which tree to chdir into.
+The optional tree argument specifies which tree to chdir into.

+If the resolved tree expression contains a tree whose name exactly matches the expression itself that tree's directory will be used when opening the shell.

 ## Variables